 User Equipment (UE): Allows a user access to 5G network services via the wireless or wireline interface.
 A User Equipment contains a secure platform (e.g., UICC, eUICC) for at least storage of subscriber credentials and identities.

-IoT device: An IoT device is a UE that only uses IoT capabilities provided by the 5G network.
-An IoT device typically has limited MMI capabilities and is not intended for human type communications.
+IoT device: An IoT device is a UE that uses IoT capabilities provided by the 5G network.
+An IoT device typically has limited HMI capabilities and is optimized for the specific needs of services and application being executed (e.g., smart home/city, smart utilities, e-Health and smart wearables).

 --- End of change ---